太陽工業コラム

 We interviewed Shiozawa, who is at the forefront of the research, about the development environment, his experiences to date, and his thoughts on the members of his group.

-Passing on the baton of development that has continued for about 30 years and connecting it to the next generation
+Passing on the baton of development that has continued for 30 years to the next generation

 Our membrane materials are used in all kinds of facilities, from the Tokyo Dome to temporary buildings.
 In some cases, existing membrane materials are used, but in many cases, new membrane materials are developed to meet the environment and needs.